-Try and create distance between the space where you work at home, and where you eat and relax.
-If you have a spare room for an office, great, but even if you have to use the kitchen or living room table for work, try changing your position, so you’re facing a different direction, or even tape off part of the table for work and non-work.
+Try to create distance between the space where you work at home, eat and relax.
+If you have a spare room for an office, great, but even if you have to use the kitchen or living room table for work, try changing your position so you’re facing a different direction, or even tape off part of the table for work and non-work.

 Make sure you close your laptop and put away your work equipment at the end of each day to mark a distinction between work and personal time.
 Such little tweaks that create headspace do pay off.

-Finally, sitting excessively also creates behavioural states associated with powerlessness, so walk around your home when you can (even during meetings!) to improve positivity.
+Finally, sitting excessively also creates behavioral states associated with powerlessness, so walk around your home when you can (even during meetings!) to improve positivity.